girish3213/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection

-The dataset is of UCI used for breast cancer detection.Seven classification models are been used to find the model of highest accuracy for a given dataset.
+The dataset is of UCI used for breast cancer detection.Seven classification models are been used to find the model of highest accuracy for the given dataset.
 # The features used to predict Breast Cancer here are:
   1.Sample code number
   2.Clump Thickness